OpusC/learning-c/more_cool_things/overwriting_return_address ⚠/README.md

 To find this not using JetBrains CLion, you can use `gdb` and call `disassemble vulnerable_function` to see the assembly code.

-Finally, you will then need to pass the file into the application via a pipe `|` operator like this:
+Finally, you will then need to pass the file into the application via an input redirection operator `<` like this:
 ```shell
 ./execute_arbitrary_code < payload.bin
 ```